 What is the Role of Student Leaders?

-Student Leaders run our UMW Alternative Service Break programs, often in teams of two.
-Student Leaders work closely with the Center for Community Engagement staff to ensure that all experiences fulfill our mission.
+Student Leaders work closely with the Center for Community Engagement staff to run our UMW Alternative Service Break programs and ensure that all experiences fulfill our mission.
 Staff help train and advise student trip leaders and support trip leaders as they develop trip itineraries, budgets, and promote the program.

 Trips always include a UMW staff or faculty member who acts as a chaperone and manages finances.